Packing and Covering Immersions in 4-Edge-Connected Graphs: Edge-tangles in 4-edge-connected graphs

-For every positive integer $r$, the {\it diagonal vertices} of the $2r \times r$ wall are the vertices $\{(2i-1,i): 1 \leq i \leq r\}$.
+For every positive integer $r$, the {\it diagonal vertices} of the $r \times 2r$ wall are the vertices $\{(2i-1,i): 1 \leq i \leq r\}$.

-\begin{lemma}[{\cite[(1.5)]{cdks}}] For every $g >1$, there exists $b \geq 0$ such that the following holds.
+\begin{lemma}[{\cite[Theorem (1.5)]{cdks}}] For every $g >1$, there exists $b \geq 0$ such that the following holds.
 Let $(\pi_V,\pi_E)$ be a wall-subdivision in a graph $G$, and let $S$ be a subset of the image of $\pi_V$ of the diagonal vertices of the wall such that for every pair of distinct vertices $x,y$ in $S$, $G$ contains four edge-disjoint paths from $x$ to $y$.
 If $\lvert S \rvert \geq b$, then there exists a $g \times g$ grid-immersion $(\pi_V',\pi_E')$ in $G$ such that the image of $\pi_V'$ is contained in $S$. \end{lemma}

 In fact, in \cite{cdks}, Chudnovsky et al.\ proved that the grid-immersion $(\pi_V',\pi_E')$ mentioned in Lemma \ref{wall-subdiv grid-immersion} is a ``strong immersion.''
 We omit the definition of strong immersions as we do not need this notion in the rest of the paper.
 But we remark that every $H$-strong immersion is an $H$-immersion.
-On the other hand, if we do not require $(\pi_V',\pi_E')$ to be a strong immersion, we can strengthen Lemma \ref{wall-subdiv grid-immersion} by showing that the mentioned wall-subdivision $(\pi_V,\pi_E)$ can be replaced by a wall-immersion.
+On the other hand, the following lemma shows that if we do not require $(\pi_V',\pi_E')$ to be a strong immersion, we can strengthen Lemma \ref{wall-subdiv grid-immersion} by showing that the mentioned wall-subdivision $(\pi_V,\pi_E)$ can be replaced by a wall-immersion.